dvrp0/SBDynamicLocPatcher/README.md

    - `...on the side` wording should be clarified like `...on a tile to the side`.
 Many people are confusing the meaning the word `side`.
  - Wordy expressions
    - `...split its strength equally into a unit` can be simplified to `...split this`.
+   - `on the board` wording is unnecessary.
+   - Orgone Leechers' description could be a way more improved like `...lose 3 mana and freeze an enemy unit on the tile in front.
+Lower the loss by...`.
  - etc.
    - I changed Temple of Focus' description to `...deconfuse all friendly units in front and command them forward`.
 I know this change is controversial, but I did it for the clarity of the kingdom's concept. `Give additional move` works exactly the same way as `command forward`, which is the identity of Swarm of the East.
 I don't understand why Sheepyard made it like that while harming consistency and clarity.
 I guess it's because the temples are ancient structures, but we don't know anything about ancients.
 I doubt that ancients were more valuable than the definite concept and consistency of the kingdom.
+   - Also removed Headless Hotheads' description.
+Its movement symbol already shows that it has fixed movement.

 ### Korean
  - Many mistranslations